flatpak/flatpak.github.io/source/developer.html.haml.markdown

       --socket=wayland

-  Allow the application play sounds using PulseAudio:
+  Allow the application to play sounds using PulseAudio:

       --socket=pulseaudio

-  Allow the application access the network:
+  Allow the application to access the network:

       --share=network